devyanimahajan/devyanimahajan/README.md

 -  **BA** in Cognitive Science & English Literature, Swarthmore College
 -  Research in psycholinguistics, NLP, and speech science
 -  Currently building **LLMs for retail forecasting** with UNIQLO China
--  Published with **Cambridge University Press** on psycholinguistics
+-  Published research on psycholinguistics with **Cambridge University Press**
 -  Exploring intersections of **ethics, interpretability, and AI**

 ---